alfredonuhe/online-cv/README.md

 ## Usage

-:warning: **WARNING: This project can be forked with the condition to respect the attribution requirements stated in the license.**
+:warning: **WARNING: This project can be forked with the condition to respect the project\'s license.**

 ## Installation